gkhns/skynet/README.md

 ![image](https://user-images.githubusercontent.com/99097743/170765416-03b102ff-c975-4637-a994-d061991061c4.png)

 There is a Samba Password Reset email providing a new password.
-We can use the credentials to login the SMB share and see that there is a document, entitled important.txt.
-Here, it reveals the 'hidden directory'.
-Gobuster suggests that there is another hidden directry as /administrator, please see the figure below.
+We can use the credentials to login the SMB share and see that there is a document titled **important.txt**.
+Here, it reveals an 'hidden directory'.
+Gobuster suggests that there is another hidden directory as **/administrator**, please see the figure below.

 ![image](https://user-images.githubusercontent.com/99097743/170796322-835a1ab6-695b-442d-b8d6-5b48d7cfc906.png)